matcornic/subify/README.md

 Subify is a tool to download subtitles for your favorite TV shows and movies.
 It is directly able to open the video with your default player, once the subtitle is downloaded.

-Subify combines [SubDB Web API](http://thesubdb.com/) and [OpenSubtitles API](http://trac.opensubtitles.org/projects/opensubtitles/wiki) to get the best subtitles fr your video.
+Subify combines [SubDB Web API](http://thesubdb.com/), [OpenSubtitles API](http://trac.opensubtitles.org/projects/opensubtitles/wiki) and [Addic7ed](http://www.addic7ed.com/) to get the best subtitles for your video.
 It also considers that you use a default player interpreting srt subtitles when the video file name is the same than the srt file (ex: [VLC](http://www.videolan.org/vlc/)).

 Subify gets the best match from several APIs in this order.
 This default behavior can easily be changed.
 See the documentation below

 1. SubDB
 2. OpenSubtitles
+3. Addic7ed

 ## Installing
 Download the [last version of Subify](https://github.com/matcornic/subify/releases), and that's it.
 No need to install something else.
 Works on Linux, Mac OS (Darwin) and Windows